dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 Here, we are going to ultimately add some `expect` functions to check if the address string we pass to the wallet app can be parsed.
 But in order to do that, we need two key components:

-1. A valid user-friendly address string of a smart contract (we will use `client.tolk` we created earlier, but you can use any you like).
+1. A valid **user-friendly address string** of a smart contract (we will use `client.tolk` we created earlier, but you can use any you like).
-2. A method in the fake wallet app to handle parsing the address and sending funds.
+2. A **function** in the fake wallet app to handle parsing the address and sending funds.

 Let's deal with the address first.
 Add the following lines to the test case body, so that it looks like this: